rudy3333/banner88x31/README.md

 ## Contact

-If you have any questions, suggestions, or need assistance, feel free to contact me at [mmax3163@gmail.com](mailto:mmax3163@gmail.com).
+If you have any questions, suggestions, or need assistance, feel free to contact me.

 Happy scraping with banner88x31! 😄